Governing Board constitution

 The Board does not have to fill all co-opted governor role vacancies and has agreed to do so based on any skills or representation requirements identified through a skills audit.

-The Board also includes two associate governors (the Deputy Headteacher and the School Business Manager).
-Associate governors do not have a vote.
+The Board also includes two associate members; the Deputy Headteacher, the School Business Manager.
+A third associate member, Ms Clare Buchanan, is contributing to a working group undertaking a review of school communications.
+Associate members do not have a vote.